nionio6915/LPC1768-RepRapFirmware-Files/README.md

 If you want native networking to control your printer, this might be for you, and is hardware dependant.

 **If you are looking for an 'easier' solution to setting up SPI/UART control of your stepper drivers, this is not for you, yet.
 If you want to use SPI/UART to control your drivers, this is not for you, yet.
-If you must have a TFT touchscreen, this is not for you, yet. **
+If you must have a TFT touchscreen, this is not for you, yet.**

 If you are tinkerer and tweaker, are able to read documentation and want to REALLY setup, configure and optimize your printer and its firmware, then this is without a doubt for you.

+DRIVERS ARE CONFIGURED IN SANDALONE MODE.
+YOU MAY NEED TO SOLDER/DESOLDER JUMPER PADS ON YOUR STEPPER DRIVER BOARDS.
+REFER TO YOUR PARTS DATASHEET!

 ## READ THIS BEFORE YOU BEGIN!
   https://duet3d.dozuki.com/Wiki/Firmware_Overview